cfech/helm/README.md

 **Always acts like an installation**

+### Dry Run VS Template ###
+- dry run always communicates with kubernetes and does schema validation, template does not

 ## 21 More About Release Records ##

 - helm generates a secret for each release, this holds every file we would need to generate a new copy of the exact same thing that is deployed,